egzola/ESP8266-ScreenSetWifi/README.md

 - LDR 50K-50M Omhs (GL5539)
 - Unzip the library ESP8266-screenSetWifi-master.zip into your Arduino Library Folder

+PS: You can try other variations of resistor values and LDR types.
+Just make sure the max resistive value of LDR is greater than the pull-down resistor.

 You can try a demo at:

 http://www.zolalab.com.br/esp8266/screenSetWifi/html/screenSetWifi.html